ianstormtaylor/slate/docs/reference/components/editor.md

 #### `onChange(state)`

 A change handler that will be called with the newly-changed editor `state`.
 You should usually pass the newly changed `state` back into the editor through its `state` property.

-This is how you can add persistence logic to your editor.
+This hook allows you to add persistence logic to your editor.

 #### `plugins`